tymeart/100-days-of-code/log.md

 **Today's Progress:** Started working on the visuals of a pretend milk tea review blog.

 **Thoughts:** I didn't feel like working on the tribute page, so I asked my friend what website I should make.
 Her answer: a milk tea review blog.
 I had an initial idea for the layout but might go in a completely different direction.
 I asked my friend for suggestions on the blog title (probably wouldn't stick with it if this were real) and color pairs.
+This was pretty fun!
+I think it's been a while since I've really played and let myself experience the creative process like this without worrying about the practicalities.

 **Link to Work:** [Milk Tea Review Blog](http://codepen.io/tymeart/pen/LWbgRL?editors=1100)